af001/Gizoogle/README.md

 3. Add query feature to query analyzed files
 4. Remove stopwords from translations; determine key words and store in BigTable -> link to files in buckets
 5. Integrate NLP and custom ML algorithms
+6. Do video analysis, convert to audio, translate, transcribe